harleysugarman/airport-delays/README.md

 airport-delays
 ==============

-A simulation of the US air traffic network with a shortest-path finder for flights (based on linear regression and Dijkstra's algorithm), and a KML heat map generator.
+A simulation of the US air traffic network with a shortest-path finder for flights (based on regression models and a modified Dijkstra's algorithm), and a KML heat map generator.

 ## Notes